 What is Prohibition?

-The Source Protection Plan prohibits some activities, but only in the most vulnerable areas near municipal drinking water sources.
+The Quinte Source Protection Plan prohibits some activities, but only in the most vulnerable areas near municipal drinking water sources.
 Prohibited activities must not be carried out in the specified applicable area.
-Less than two hectares of agricultural land in the entire Quinte Region are affected by prohibition.
+Less than two hectares of agricultural land in the entire Quinte Source Protection Area are affected by prohibition.
 Other types of activities prohibited very close to drinking water sources include: sewage treatment plants, waste disposal sites and the handling and storage of certain dangerous chemicals and large quantities of road salt.

 What is a Risk Management Plan?